Funded Projects 2022-23

 - The interrogation of structural and institutionalize systems of disparity and disenfranchisement.

 - Strategies for increasing perspective taking and understanding.

 - Strategies for the reduction of violence and harm that can increase racial equity, well-being, safety, and belonging.

-Proposals may focus on a single research area or apply an intersectional approach via examining the complex configurations of social determinants and how those social constructs interact to yield outcomes.
-Three funding tracks are available, up to $75,000, for projects beginning July 1, 2022 and ending by June 30, 2023.
+Proposals could focus on a single research area or apply an intersectional approach via examining the complex configurations of social determinants and how those social constructs interact to yield outcomes.
+Three funding tracks were available, up to $75,000, for the projects beginning July 1, 2022 and ending by June 30, 2023.